 An economic downturn typically doubles the challenges for local non-profit organizations by suppressing donor contributions at a time when the need for support increases.
 In Calgary, the impact of a pandemic in 2020 only served to deepen the effects of a downturn the city was already experiencing.
 For an individual not-for-profit, this presents obstacles.
 For an organization like the United Way of Calgary and Area, who serves multiple community members, the challenge multiplies and becomes even more daunting.

 United Way is a staple in the city’s nonprofit sector, with a diverse mandate providing a wide scope of services.
 Unfortunately, the details of their efforts are not well-understood amongst both current and non-current donors.
 They lack clarity on the positive impact the organization has with important causes, even those they know and are personally engaged with.
 United Way needed a strategy to better demonstrate their impact as a way to attract new donors and deepen their relationships with current donors.
-That’s why they hired Emotive Technologies.
+That’s why they hired Emotive Technologies leveraging the Apex Scoring System.

 Yvette Biggs, VP, Marketing and Communications